magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 > for a while.

 But we're in a good position to cover the missing step, because we have the same language on both sides.
-It should not be a PITA to go from one side to the other and vice-versa.
+It should not be a [PITA][35] to go from one side to the other and vice-versa.
 Just be prepared to pay a little attention anytime you cross the border in either direction.